View JSONata

 The JSONata list page displays all JSONata expressions saved in the library.
 Each entry shows the expression name and description, giving you a quick overview of the available transformations.

-4. Select any expression card to open its settings, where you can edit the definition or update the name and description.
+4. Select the band to open the JSONata detail page, where you can edit the definition or update the name and description.

 Add a JSONata Expression